Matsuo3rd/bose-soundtouch-aux-keepalive/README.md

 ## Prerequisites

-This has been tested with a SoundTouch 10 but shall works with other models.
+* Bose SoundTouch speaker (this has been tested with a SoundTouch 10 but shall works with other models)
-It requires an always-on Linux/Mac computer which periodically executes a shell script.
+* Always-on Linux/Mac/Raspberry Pi computer which periodically executes a shell script

 ## Installation